 The harder we try to be our idealized self, the more disillusioning it is when it doesn’t work.
 This dilemma is at the heart of many a crisis, but instead we look at outer difficulties as the major menace.
 The mere existence of our difficulties seems to prove to us that we’re not as perfect as we intend to be, and that further robs us of self-confidence.
-For some personality types, this becomes so internalized, we think our whole life is permeated with failure.
+For some personality types, this becomes so internalized, we think failure permeates our whole life.

 But the very notion that, as human beings, we can be perfect is an illusion—and it’s a dishonesty.
 It’s like we’re saying, “I know I’m not perfect, but I am going to make believe I am.”
 It’s tough to argue with this when we throw this in front of a wall of honorable standards and a wish to be good.
 But that still doesn’t make it possible.

 What we can do is have a genuine desire to better ourselves, which leads to accepting ourselves as we are right now.
 If this is the premise for wanting to move in the direction of perfection, then any discovery that we’ve not arrived won’t throw us into a tizzy.
 Rather, it will make us stronger.
 We won’t need to exaggerate how bad we are, but we also won’t need to defend against it and blame others for it.
 What an eye-opener.